Skip to main content

 Your body is an ecosystem of immense complexity, and estrogen acts as a key signaling molecule within it.
 Think of it as a biological messenger that delivers precise instructions to a vast network of recipient cells.
 These recipient sites, known as estrogen receptors, are located throughout the body in tissues that might seem unrelated to reproduction.

 They are abundant in your brain, your bones, your blood vessels, your skeletal muscle, and, critically, in your adipose (fat) tissue.
-The presence of these receptors in fat cells is central to understanding why changes so dramatically when estrogen levels decline.
+The presence of these receptors in fat cells is central to understanding why body composition changes so dramatically when estrogen levels decline.
 The instructions estrogen delivers are clear ∞ they influence where fat is stored, how it is used for energy, and the overall metabolic rate of your tissues.

 Estrogen’s Role in Metabolic Regulation